 The children’s attitude towards the dolls to some extent reflected how they felt towards their brown skin and black hair.
 They grew up interacting with white dolls, and thus, the widely accepted notion of the early to mid-19th century that white is beauty and black is not was embedded in their minds.

 Black dolls have progressed far from then and are easily accessible today.
-Therefore, when a similar experiment was done in 2009, the majority of the kids chose the black dolls or both.
+Therefore, when a similar experiment was done in 2009, the majority of the kids chose the black dolls (not long after the first black doll came onto the market) or both.
 This shows that since black children today interact more with black dolls, they develop knowing that black too is beautiful.
 They thus gain self-esteem and are confident about their looks.

 For white children, playing with a black doll instills inclusivity, acceptance, and appreciation of other races.
 By playing with both white and black dolls, they are aware of diversity from a young age.
 Thus, they can extend their sense of responsibility, compassion, and empathy to children of a different race.